EPA: ‘Forever chemicals’ pose risk even at very low levels

 “The science is clear: These chemicals are shockingly toxic at extremely low doses,” added Erik Olson, senior strategic director for health and food at the Natural Resources Defense Council.
 He called on the EPA to regulate all PFAS chemicals “with enforceable standards as a single class of chemicals.”

-“Any other approach will leave every one of us at risk from these forever toxics for decades to come,” he said.
+Melanie Benesh, legislative attorney for the Environmental Working Group, said the EPA’s announcement “should set off alarm bells for consumers and regulators” alike.
+She urged the EPA to “move much faster to dramatically reduce exposures to these toxic chemicals.”

+The EWG estimates that more than 200 million Americans are drinking water contaminated with PFAS.

-The American Chemistry Council, which represents major chemical companies, has said it supports “strong, science-based regulation of chemicals, including PFAS substances.″ But the group added in a statement last year: “All PFAS are not the same, and they should not all be regulated the same way.
+The American Chemistry Council, which represents major chemical companies, could not immediately be reached for comment Wednesday.
+The group has said it supports “strong, science-based regulation of chemicals, including PFAS substances.″ In a statement last year, the group said that “all PFAS are not the same, and they should not all be regulated the same way.
 We hope and expect any federal actions will be consistent with sound science.”

 Legislation passed by the House would set a national drinking water standard for PFAS and direct the EPA to develop discharge limits for a range of industries suspected of releasing PFAS into the water.
 The bill has stalled in the Senate.